Azure/fleet/docs/troubleshooting/clusterResourcePlacementRolloutStarted.md

       type: Available
 ```

-Given that the resource `test-ns` namespace never existed on the hub cluster, the `ClusterResourcePlacement` status reflects the following:
+The previous output indicates that the resource `test-ns` namespace never exists on the hub cluster and shows the following `ClusterResourcePlacement` condition statuses:
-- `ClusterResourcePlacementScheduled` is set to `false`, as the specified policy aims to pick three clusters, but the scheduler can only accommodate placement in two currently available and joined clusters.
+- `ClusterResourcePlacementScheduled` is set to `False`, as the specified policy aims to pick three clusters, but the scheduler can only accommodate placement in two currently available and joined clusters.
-- `ClusterResourcePlacementRolloutStarted` is set to `true`, as the rollout process has commenced with 2 clusters being selected.
+- `ClusterResourcePlacementRolloutStarted` is set to `True`, as the rollout process has commenced with 2 clusters being selected.
-- `ClusterResourcePlacementOverridden` is set to `true`, as no override rules are configured for the selected resources.
+- `ClusterResourcePlacementOverridden` is set to `True`, as no override rules are configured for the selected resources.
-- `ClusterResourcePlacementWorkSynchronized` is set to `true`.
+- `ClusterResourcePlacementWorkSynchronized` is set to `True`.
-- `ClusterResourcePlacementApplied` is set to `true`.
+- `ClusterResourcePlacementApplied` is set to `True`.
-- `ClusterResourcePlacementAvailable` is set to `true`.
+- `ClusterResourcePlacementAvailable` is set to `True`.

-Subsequently, we proceed to create the `test-ns` namespace on the hub cluster.
-We anticipate the seamless propagation of the namespace across the relevant clusters.
+To ensure seamless propagation of the namespace across the relevant clusters, proceed to create the `test-ns` namespace on the hub cluster.

-### CRP status after namespace test-ns is created on the hub cluster:
+### ClusterResourcePlacement status after namespace test-ns is created on the hub cluster:
 ```
 status:
   conditions: